BawdyAnarchist/quBSD/Future_Development.md

 qb-autosnap
 	- It should look for all snaps older than their qubsd:destroy-date , and reclone them (stale zroots)

+${JAILS_ZFS} should probably be ROOT_Z and maybe also then ZUSR_Z.
+Also M_ROOT instead of M_JAILS

+The reality is that all PARAMETERS should always be capitalized to refer to the generic PARAM, and lowercase when refering to a specific value for PARAMETER.
+This requires alot of grammar changes.

 ### MINOR UPGRADES